 Review summary: Canon 1D Mark IV vs Sony A7

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark IV or the Sony A7 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark IV:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster burst: Shoots at higher frequency (10 vs 5 flaps/sec) to capture the decisive moment.